singularian/mdencode/docs/mdzip_cpp.md

 # Parallel Modulus Scan

-The Modulus Scan is run in parallel within MDunzip.
+The Modulus Scan is run in parallel within `mdunzip`.
 The modulus scan is configurable number of threads and the start and end thread.
 Each of the threads runs a modulus scan in parallel with a different modulus multiple.
 When a result is founding matching the original signature block it returns a byteblock.
 It can then validate the output byteblock result.

-In decoderRandomTestHC2 this allows for the blocksize and modulus bitsize and thread count as well as the bytes either random or specified as hex the command line argument.
-In MDunzip it will search for a matching byteblock associated with a signature and modulus floor.
+In `mdtest` this allows for the blocksize and modulus bitsize and thread count as well as the bytes either random or specified as hex the command line argument.
+In `mdunzip` it will search for a matching byteblock associated with a signature and modulus floor.

 These are examples of a parallel modulus scan for mdzip C++ with Siphash 40.